 However, you can still upgrade a brand while keeping a sense of heritage, as we did with Tetley.

-There are also brands that appeal to those who want to buy a cheap product, in which case making it look overly sophisticated isn’t necessarily a good idea.
+Some brands appeal to those who want to buy a cheap product, so making it look overly sophisticated isn’t necessarily a good idea.

-Still, there are simple tweaks you can do to improve the brand using the lessons learned from Apple, such as decluttering the label to make it easier for customers to understand what they’re buying.
+Still, you can make simple tweaks to improve household brands using the lessons from Apple, such as decluttering the label to make it easier for customers to understand what they’re buying.